My New Year's Resolution List For Gilead Sciences

 GILD currently receives zero credit for the assets remaining in their clinical pipeline.
 Part of the skepticism is fueled by recent clinical failures of critical assets such as Simtuzumab for NASH and Momelotinib for Myelofibrosis.
 The perception remains the GILD pipeline has significant weakness outside the areas of strength in HIV and HCV thus offering little in the way of product diversification.

 I do not subscribe to the above-held view.
 Clinical failures are inevitable in all research-based entities.
 The areas of promise outside of Bictegavir for HIV are Fligotinib for RA, Crohn's and Ulcerative Colitis in addition to GILD compounds for the treatment of NASH.
-GILD skipped Selonsertib directly to phase three after a notable decrease in Fibrosis after 24 weeks, although over a small sample size.
+GILD skipped Selonsertib directly to Phase 3 after a notable decrease in Fibrosis after 24 weeks, although over a small sample size.
 The reduced size of the overall sample was rightly brought into question the scope of the overall effect yet with the FDA signing off over the design of the Phase 3 trial.

 I am content to let the process work.
-Keep in mind, if the trial hits its intended endpoint a clear path for approval is at hand for a disease with little in the way of conventional treatments.
-The way forward for NASH will require multiple targeted therapies to bring the complex disease under control, thus playing right into GILD historic strength of combination therapies for difficult conditions.
+Keep in mind, if the trial hits its intended endpoint, a clear path for approval is at hand for a disease with little in the way of conventional treatments.
+The way forward for NASH will require multiple targeted therapies to bring the complex disease under control, thus playing right into GILD's historic strength of combination therapies for difficult conditions.

 Issue #5 - Use of Cash

-As with most multinational companies, GILD has a massive cash hoard held overseas that has effectively prevented from entering the US due to the current tax system.
+As with most multinational companies, GILD has a massive cash hoard held overseas that has been effectively prevented from entering the US due to the current tax system.
 A change in the current tax law would be an incremental positive as it would allow GILD access to funding additional M&A activity, dividend payment or share repurchases.
-GILD'scurrent corporate tax rate is 15%.
-Thus a lowering of the overall tax rate would have little effect on the company.
+GILD's current corporate tax rate is 15%.
+Thus, a lowering of the overall tax rate would have little effect on the company.

 Issue #6 - The Dreadful Performance of Healthcare in 2016.

 One of my favorite tools is to check the performance of the primary sectors of the S&P 500.
-The exercise offers an unbiased view of industry movement which I have often found a useful tool to spot bargains.
-Typically, once a sector gets "hot" investors will bid up prospects well above their fundamental underpinnings, thus for a value conscious buyer I prefer to examine what has been left behind.
+The exercise offers an unbiased view of industry movement, which I have often found to be a useful tool to spot bargains.
+Typically, once a sector gets "hot," investors will bid up prospects well above their fundamental underpinnings; thus, for a value conscious buyer, I prefer to examine what has been left behind.

 Healthcare, as displayed by the XLV, is the clear dog in 2016, as the sector has managed to lose ground in a year where the S&P clocked new all-time highs.
-The underperformance is even more notable in the beleaguered biotech industry as shown in the chart of the IBB shown below.
+The underperformance is even more notable in the beleaguered biotech industry as shown in the chart of IBB shown below.

-The indexed received a bit of a bounce in early November with the election of Donald Trump yet have given back all of the enthusiasm as uncertainty over the upcoming changes to the ACA coupled with tax loss selling weigh on the industry.
+The index received a bit of a bounce in early November with the election of Donald Trump yet have given back all of the enthusiasm as uncertainty over the upcoming changes to the ACA coupled with tax loss selling weigh on the industry.
 I remain upbeat on the sector as a whole.
 The nomination of Dr. Tom Price, a former surgeon, to head the Department of Health and Human Services bodes well for the industry.

-I highly doubt we will see price controls implemented, instead most of the remnants of the current system with PBMs pushing hard to cap prices will continue.
-Gains will be made by those who bring forth novel innovations such as GILD HCV franchises instead of reformulations on older meds or colluding to corner the market on a generic med thus skyrocketing the price.
+I highly doubt we will see price controls implemented; instead most of the remnants of the current system with PBMs pushing hard to cap prices will continue.
+Gains will be made by those who bring forth novel innovations such as GILD's HCV franchises instead of reformulations on older meds or colluding to corner the market on a generic med thus skyrocketing the price.

 Conclusion

-The beleaguered healthcare sector as illustrated by the poor performance in 2016 of the XLV and IBB bode well for a brighter 2017.
-Both sectors are now unloved and trading at a far more reasonable multiple which should lead to more favorable overall gains as the years progress.
-The shares of GILD remain one of the worst performers in the IBB, as questions surrounding what's next continue to circle.
-I continue to take the longer term view.
+The beleaguered healthcare sector as illustrated by the poor performance in 2016 of XLV and IBB bode well for a brighter 2017.
+Both sectors are now unloved and trading at a far more reasonable multiple, which should lead to more favorable overall gains as the years progress.
+The shares of GILD remain one of the worst performers in IBB, as questions surrounding what's next continue to circle.
+I continue to take the longer-term view.
 The management team has a stellar track record of building shareholder wealth as new innovations spring forth from the clinical pipeline.

 The pace of innovation is slow with multiple periods of starts and stops.
 I suspect as the decade progresses, additional novel products will come forth most notably Filgotinib and additional therapies in NASH.
-As this point, the steep drop in revenue will abate thus ensuring a much higher multiple and ample gains for those who are patient enough to allow the process to work its way through.
+At this point, the steep drop in revenue will abate thus ensuring a much higher multiple and ample gains for those who are patient enough to allow the process to work its way through.
 I remain content to allow the dividends received to reinvest and compound from here.
 I would like to thank you for reading.
 I look forward to your comments.

 Investors are always reminded that before making any investment, you should do your own proper due diligence on any name directly or indirectly mentioned in this article.
 Investors should also consider seeking advice from a broker or financial adviser before making any investment decisions.
 Any material in this article should be considered general information, and not relied on as a formal investment recommendation.